Product and coproduct in string topology: Equivalence of the new and old definitions

 \end{thm}

 \begin{proof} This result can be extracted from the litterature.
-However, as there are so many different definitions and sign conventions in the litterature, we give here instead a quick direct proof of the sign-commutativity using our definition.
-Consider the diagram
+However, as there are so many different definitions and sign conventions in the literature, we give here instead a quick direct proof of the sign-commutativity using our definition.
+The associativity and unitality can likewise be proved by lifting the associativity and unitality of the algebraic intersection product to the loop space; a proof of associativity of the intersection product that can be lifted to the present situation is given in Proposition~\ref{prop:intalg}.
+For the unit, a proof for classes represented by manifolds is given in Example~\ref{ex:unit}.